Susan M.'s Experience of Domestic Violence in the Assembly

 In closing, an anecdote:

 On our second anniversary (as of writing we have been married twenty years), my wife and I were driving to the Knott’s Berry Farm restaurant for breakfast.
 Our infant son was in the back seat.
-At this time, the mom-trainers had converged upon my wife to instruct her how to be meeting-ready.
+By this time, the mom-trainers had converged upon my wife to instruct her how to be meeting-ready.

 In the typical animal-training approach, her assignment was to ten times a day tell our son to “come”.
 The infant was to come lest he be swatted and made to repeat the exercise until he got it right.
 I was to enforce her doing this ten times a day.
 To me, it was a simple, objective, check-list task.
 To my wife, it was an inappropriate external intrusion that bothered her to the core.